Amber Rudd: Career after Parliament

 In July 2020, she began presenting her own show, Split Opinion, on Times Radio, alongside her daughter, the journalist Flora Gill.

-In August 2020 her name was given media coverage over her possible undertaking of the role of Chairman of the BBC.
+In August 2020, her name was given media coverage over her possible undertaking of the role of Chairman of the BBC.

 In October 2021, it was announced that Rudd had departed Teneo to take up a role as a senior advisor at Finsbury Glover Hering (FGH), a strategic advisory and communications firm partly founded by her brother Roland.
 In 2021, FGH announced it was merging with Sard Verbinnen & Co.
 In 2022, the combined firm was rebranded FGS Global.

 In January 2022, British energy and services multinational company Centrica appointed Rudd as a non-executive director to the board of the company; she also took a seat on the Safety, Environment & Sustainability Committee and the Remuneration Committee of the company.
-GMB Union National Secretary Andy Prendergast criticised her appointment while British households and companies are facing unprecedented energy bills, saying that "her business background is questionable and her role as Energy Minister is marked by forcefully pushing for the competition system which has spectacularly failed over the last six months".
+GMB Union National Secretary Andy Prendergast criticised her appointment while British households and companies were facing unprecedented energy bills, saying that "her business background is questionable and her role as Energy Minister is marked by forcefully pushing for the competition system which has spectacularly failed over the last six months".

 According to her X account page as of August 2023, Rudd's bio states that she works "in the private sector, primarily in energy and cyber security."

+In January 2026, Rudd alongside Andy Street, David Gauke and Ruth Davidson launched a movement called Prosper UK, aiming to bring the Conservative party back to the centre right.

 Personal life

 Rudd married the writer and critic A. A. Gill in 1990 and they had two children, including the journalist Flora Gill.
 The couple separated in 1995, after Gill entered into a long-term relationship with journalist Nicola Formby.
 Gill and Rudd later divorced.
-Rudd was formerly in a relationship with fellow former Conservative MP Kwasi Kwarteng.
+Rudd was subsequently in a relationship with fellow former Conservative MP Kwasi Kwarteng.

 Rudd is a trustee of the Snowdon Trust, an organisation that helps young disabled people access education.
 Rudd has been a director of the Susan Smith Blackburn Prize since 2003, an annual award for a first-time female playwright in the English language.
 She also served as a governor of The St Leonards Academy in Hastings.